 Packing lists are usually what everyone looks for after finalizing plans for any type of trip.
 Usually, they’ll get long lists and end up not needing half of it!
 As a backpacker or luxury traveler, there are things that happen that you don’t plan, and things you plan for way ahead of time which can sometimes shape your packing list.
 Therefore, I specifically titled this post “GUIDE to packing for Ireland…”.

 As a fellow traveler and Googler, I know that it can be infuriating when an item on the packing list turns out to be nothing but a space filler.
 So, I am gifting you not a list, but a GUIDE.

-I am a cheapo, but when it comes to comfortability and staying dry, that’s more important to me so I splurge on quality, long lasting (I’m talking 5+ years) items.
+I am all about finding more than affordable items, but when it comes to comfortability and staying dry, that’s more important to me so I splurge on quality, long lasting (I’m talking 5+ years) items.
 We might have completely different price ranges, temperature tolerances, and wardrobe preferences.
 You might be going for a different amount of time, therefore I can’t tell you how many t shirts to bring.
 Only you can do that by following this guide.
 So, again, this is a GUIDE and you can easily find less expensive items similar to those linked in the rest of this post!

 Some things to remember:

 - You can wing your plans, but always have a backup so you aren’t disappointed if something is cancelled.

 - Don’t let the rain ruin those plans.
 If they aren’t cancelled, continue them!